-Advances for Project Development.
-Advances for project development are recognized whenever the Company makes advance payments for its purchase of goods and services.
+Advances for Project Development and Land Acquisition.
+Advances for project development and land acquisition are recognized whenever the Group pays in advance for its purchase of land, goods or services.
 These are measured at transaction price less impairment in value, if any.